Kaede48/The-Hoppers-Delight/README.md

 - Linux Mint
 - Pop_OS!

 Thanks for trying this project.
+Use this to tailor what you need for your installs.